VC00976070/new-repo/# To-Do List Application User Guide.md

 ### Step 1: Create a Task
 1. Open the application.
 2. Click on the **Add Task** button.
-3. Enter the task details in the input field.
+3. Enter the task details in the input field and nuts.
 4. Click **Save** to add the task to your list.

 ### Step 2: Edit a Task